omahs/imx-docs/docs/main/learn/narrative/overview.md

 slug: "/learn/narrative"
 keywords: [imx-growth]
 ---
+Subject to legal privelige

-In this article you will learn
+In this article you will learn:

 - What is narrative
 - Why narrative is important in Web3